sirech/talk-humane-on-call-alerting/presentation.md

 ---

 ## ✅ Being *available* to handle an incident
+## ❌ Constantly monitor production

 ???

 - it can happen during business hours or outside of them

----

-## ❌ Constantly monitor production

-???

 - It's not an active thing.
 - It's reactive.
 You're available in case you're needed
-- NOT for any incident though

 ---